Healthy Lemon Poppyseed Cake

 - 56g (¼ cup) Grapeseed Oil (or any other neutral oil)

 - 4 tsp Lemon Flavor

 For the Cake:

-- Preheat the oven to 325 degrees Fahrenheit and spray a large bundt pan with cooking spray.
+- Preheat the oven to 325 degrees Fahrenheit and spray a bundt pan with cooking spray.

-- Flip the pan onto a wire cooling rack, but leave the pan on the cake for ~10 minutes.
-Remove the pan and make the icing.
+- Flip the pan onto a wire cooling rack, leaving the pan over the cake for ~10 minutes.
+Carefully remove the pan and let cool completely.

 For the Icing:

-- In a medium-sized microwave-safe bowl, microwave the honey for 10-15 seconds, until slightly warm.
+- In a medium-sized microwave-safe bowl, microwave the honey for 10-15 seconds, or until warm.